 Azure DNS supports wildcard records.
-Wildcard records are returned in response to any query with a matching name (unless there is a closer match from a non-wildcard record set).
+Wildcard records get returned in response to any query with a matching name, unless there's a closer match from a non-wildcard record set.
 Azure DNS supports wildcard record sets for all record types except NS and SOA.

 To create a wildcard record set, use the record set name '*'.
-Alternatively, you can also use a name with '*' as its left-most label, for example, '*.foo'.
+You can also use a name with '*' as its left-most label, for example, '*.foo'.

-- Tag: an ASCII string which can be one of the following:
+- Tag: an ASCII string that can be one of the following:

-- issue: use this if you want to specify CAs that are permitted to issue certs (all types)
+- issue: if you want to specify CAs that are permitted to issue certs (all types)

-- issuewild: use this if you want to specify CAs that are permitted to issue certs (wildcard certs only)
+- issuewild: if you want to specify CAs that are permitted to issue certs (wildcard certs only)

 - iodef: specify an email address or hostname to which CAs can notify for unauthorized cert issue requests

 - Value: the value for the specific Tag chosen

 CNAME record sets can't coexist with other record sets with the same name.
 For example, you can't create a CNAME record set with the relative name 'www' and an A record with the relative name 'www' at the same time.

 Since the zone apex (name = '@') will always contain the NS and SOA record sets during the creation of the zone, you can't create a CNAME record set at the zone apex.